treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Make sure to treat each person you meet as new.
 **Not everyone you meet will be at the conference for the same reasons as you are**.
-Some people write code but don't know Python, some people only using a little bit of Python and don't consider themselves developers, some people don't work in tech, and some people don't write code for work at all and may be considering whether they should make a career transition into tech.
+Some people write code but don't know Python, some people only use a little bit of Python and don't consider themselves developers, some people don't work in tech, and some people don't write code for work at all and may be considering whether they should make a career transition into tech.
 Just as you don't need to justify your presence at PyCon to anyone, no one needs to justify their presence to you.

 I mentioned above that you might want to make an elevator pitch or two for yourself.